gkalomalos/ERA_projects_SWORD/docs/index.rst

 Overview
 --------
-CLIMADERA is an Electron desktop application, featuring a Python-based backend to analyze climate data and calculate risks and a ReactJS frontend to provide a modern and intuitive user GUI.
+RISK WISE is an Electron desktop application, featuring a Python-based backend to analyze climate data and calculate risks and a ReactJS frontend to provide a modern and intuitive user GUI.

 Dependencies
 ------------